Project Introduction

 MCP Client is based on a modular client-server architecture:

-- **Transport Layer**: Uses Stdio transport mechanism to communicate with the server
+- **Transport Layer**: Uses the Stdio transport mechanism to communicate with the server

-- **Protocol Layer**: Uses MCP protocol for request/response and tool calling
+- **Protocol Layer**: Uses the MCP protocol to handle requests/responses and tool calls

-- **Model Layer**: Provides LLM capabilities through OpenAI SDK
+- **Model Layer**: Provides LLM capabilities through the OpenAI SDK

 ### Core Components

-- **MCPClient Class**: Manages server connections, query processing, and tool calls
+- **MCPClient Class**: Manages server connections, processes queries, and tool calls

 ## Best Practices